 - Students work business hours that are typical of your organization

 - Once an intern has successfully been placed, pay a $250 fee to cover program administration fees and support the Marketing Communications scholarship fund

+View the above information as a PDF document.
 If you have any additional questions about the BCIT Marketing Communications internship program or to submit your internship application, please contact: